-- Benny Moore
+- Benny Moore, President

-- Jay West
+- Jay West, Vice President

-- Penny Loudder
+- Penny Loudder, Secretary

-- Orlando Camacho
+- Orlando Camacho, Member

-- Monnie Harris
+- Kirk Dahl, Member

-- Kirk Dahl
+- Monnie Harris, Member

 - Sandy Bob Morris

-The board usually meets Library at 7:00 PM.
-In the event that large attendance is anticipated, the board may meet in the school cafeteria.
+The board usually meets on the second Monday at 7:00 PM in the Library.
+In the event that large attendance is anticipated, the board may meet in the cafeteria.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and post office at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and at the Post Office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.